Rom Landau

-Romauld Landau (1899–1974) was born in Poland but became a British citizen when he served as a volunteer in the Royal Air Force during the Second World War.
+Romuald Landau (1899–1974) was born in Poland but became a British citizen when he served as a volunteer in the Royal Air Force during the Second World War.
 He was a sculptor, author, educator, Foreign Service officer and specialist on Arab and Islamic culture.
 His particular area of interest was Morocco.
 He was also an art critic and book reviewer for several newspapers and periodicals, including The Spectator.
 He is buried in the Christian cemetery of Marrakesh, Morocco.